TL;DR — Key Takeaway

-Brand identity is one of those terms that sounds vague and corporate, but it's actually pretty simple: it's how your business looks, sounds, and feels to people who encounter it.
+Brand identity is one of those terms that sounds vague and corporate, but it's more straightforward than it seems: it's how your business looks, sounds, and feels to people who encounter it.
 Your logo, your colors, your website, the way you answer the phone, the design on your truck wrap — all of that is your brand identity.

 For small businesses, brand identity matters because it builds trust.
 When a homeowner is choosing between three contractors, the one with a clean logo, professional website, and consistent branding across their truck, business cards, and social media immediately feels more established and trustworthy — even if they've been in business the same amount of time as the others.